Easier Journeys

 Rural Mobility Strategy

-Around 17% of the English population live in rural areas and in the South West that figure is 33%.
-Our South West Rural Mobility Strategy has been jointly developed with Western Gateway Sub-national Transport Body and sets out how the two STBs will deliver an ambitious vision to improve rural mobility for the communities that need it most.
+Around 17% of people in England live in rural areas — but in the South West, that figure rises to 33%.
+To address the unique challenges this presents, we’ve developed the South West Rural Mobility Strategy in partnership with the Western Gateway Sub-national Transport Body.
+This strategy sets out a shared vision for transforming rural mobility and delivering better, more accessible transport options for the communities that need them most

 Prospectus for Pilot Projects